 Transfer Students: If you enter PLU with 30 or more credits, you have six semesters of eligibility.
-No PLU gift aid is available after this sixth semester, but you may appeal for a ninth semester if you use a semester of aid but have to withdraw due to a medical or family emergency.
+No PLU gift aid is available after this sixth semester, but you may appeal for a seventh semester if you use a semester of aid but have to withdraw due to a medical or family emergency.

 - B. Federal Pell Grants: Federal regulations limit you to receiving this grant for the equivalent of 12 semesters or 192 cumulative credits, whichever comes earlier.
 This includes any grant received prior to 1980 under the previous Basic Education Opportunity Grant (BEOG) program. - C. Federal Direct Subsidized Loan: Federal regulations limit your eligibility for this loan at 150% of your degree program.
 Since a bachelor's degree is a four year program, borrowing this loan is limited to six years.
-Exhausting your eligibility in the subsidized loan program means Direct Loan eligibility thereafter will be limited to the unsubsidized loan (if you have not yet reached the aggregate loan limit).
-This Subsidized Loan limit applies only to students who borrowed their first Subsidized Direct Loan on or after July 1, 2013. - D. 128 Cumulative Credits Graduation Requirements Satisfied: Once you have completed 128 credits and have satisfied all degree requirements for your first major, you are no longer eligible for federal or state grant funding, even if you do not apply for graduation or wish to delay graduation to add another major or minor.
-Federal loans and PLU grants and scholarships remain available if you have not exceeded other program/policy limits. - E. 160 Cumulative Credit Limit: Eligibility for all state aid programs (State Need Grant, Col lege Bound Scholarship, and State Work Study) terminates when 125% of the credits necessary to graduate have been earned (128 credits X 125% = 160 maximum). - F. 192 Cumulative Credit Limit: Earning 192 credits means you have completed 150% of the credits necessary to earn a bachelor's degree and have exhausted any remaining eligibility for federal and PLU financial aid (128 credits X 150% = 192).
+Exhausting your eligibility in the subsidized loan program means Direct Loan eligibility thereafter will be limited to the unsubsidized loan (if you have not yet reached the aggregate loan limit). - D. 128 Cumulative Credits Graduation Requirements Satisfied: Once you have completed 128 credits and have satisfied all degree requirements for your first major, you are no longer eligible for federal or state grant funding, even if you do not apply for graduation or wish to delay graduation to add another major or minor.
+Federal loans and PLU grants and scholarships remain available if you have not exceeded other program/policy limits. - E. 192 Cumulative Credit Limit: Earning 192 credits means you have completed 150% of the credits necessary to earn a bachelor's degree and have exhausted any remaining eligibility for federal and PLU financial aid (128 credits X 150% = 192).
 Any assistance after 192 cumulative credits is limited to private student loans.